ukanabar/smsapp/readme.md

-1.Clone git repo
+1.Clone git repo.
+Sign up for twilio account and update your details in application-dev.yml.

-2.Go to project root directory
+2.Go to project root directory.

 3.Run using simple java command: